 The proposed I-10 Connect Project improvements are being developed to accommodate anticipated traffic demand in the proposed design year of 2042.

-Three public meetings were conducted to provide the public an update on the project status, including proposed improvements, and to gain input on the proposed project.
-The most recent meeting, Jan.
-31, 2017, reflected input from the public at two previous meetings and proposed improvements, which consist of constructing direct connectors, ramps and/or auxilary lanes and widening existing ramps and direct connectors between I-10, I-110, US 54 and Loop 375 (Cesar Chavez Border Highway).
+Three public meetings and a public hearing were conducted to provide the public an update on the project status, including proposed improvements, and to gain input on the proposed project.
+The meeting on Jan.
+31, 2017 reflected input from the public at two previous meetings and proposed improvements, which consist of constructing direct connectors, ramps and/or auxilary lanes and widening existing ramps and direct connectors between I-10, I-110, US 54 and Loop 375 (Cesar Chavez Border Highway).
 The proposed improvements are needed to improve mobility and address congestion on the existing roadway network.
 Meeting summaries and materials are linked below in the Downloads section of this page.

 Jan.
 31, 2017 Public Meeting